-- When does the Navy anticipate issuing roadmaps detailing its plans for procuring and installing production versions of SNLWS, EMRG, and GLGP on specific Navy ships by specific dates? - Will the kinds of surface ships that the Navy plans to procure in coming years have sufficient space, weight, electrical power, and cooling capability to take full advantage of SNLWS and EMRG?
-What changes, if any, would need to be made in Navy plans for procuring large surface combatants (i.e., destroyers and cruisers) or other Navy ships to take full advantage of SNLWS and EMRGs? - Given the Navy's interest in HPV, how committed is the Navy to completing the development of EMRG and eventually deploying EMRGs on Navy ships? - Are the funding line items for SNLWS, EMRG, and GLDP sufficiently visible for supporting congressional oversight sufficiently visible for supporting congressional oversight?
+- Using currently available air-defense weapons, how well could Navy surface ships defend themselves in a combat scenario against an adversary such as China that has or could have large numbers of missiles and UAVs?
+How would this situation change if Navy surface ships in coming years were equipped with SSLs, EMRG, GLGP, or some combination of these systems? - How significant are the remaining development challenges for SNLWS, EMRG, and GLGP?
+Are current schedules for developing SNLWS, EMRG, and GLGP appropriate in relation to remaining development challenges and projected improvements in enemy missiles? - When does the Navy anticipate issuing roadmaps detailing its plans for procuring and installing production versions of SNLWS, EMRG, and GLGP on specific Navy ships by specific dates? - Will the kinds of surface ships that the Navy plans to procure in coming years have sufficient space, weight, electrical power, and cooling capability to take full advantage of SSLs and EMRG?
+What changes, if any, would need to be made in Navy plans for procuring large surface combatants (i.e., destroyers and cruisers) or other Navy ships to take full advantage of SSLs and EMRGs?73 - Given the Navy's interest in GLGP, how committed is the Navy to completing the development of EMRG and eventually deploying EMRGs on Navy ships?

-Legislative Activity for FY2020
+Legislative Activity for FY2021

-Summary of Congressional Action on FY2020 Funding
+Summary of Congressional Action on FY2021 Funding

-Table 1 summarizes congressional action on selected Navy FY2020 research and development account line items (known as program elements, or PEs) that related to shipboard lasers, EMRG, and GLGP.
+Table 1 summarizes congressional action on selected Navy FY2021 research and development account line items (known as program elements, or PEs) that related to SSLs, EMRG, and GLGP.
 These PEs do not necessarily capture all Navy research and development work related to these efforts-additional funding for these efforts may occur in other PEs that do not explicitly indicate that they include funding for these efforts.